 - Drugs are only detectable in the urine for a few days.

 - The sample may be too dilute, or it’s also possible that the person either adulterated or substituted their urine sample.

 - The drug test has passed its expiration date.

-If you get a negative test result, but still suspect that the person is abusing drugs, test them again without prior notice.
-Use a test with more panels to potentially detect a drug of abuse missed with the last test.
-Make sure the sample provided has not been adulterated or substituted.
-Checking the temperature prior to testing is a quick way to establish whether the sample has been substituted.
+If you get a negative test result, but still suspect that the person is abusing drugs, test them again without notice.
+Use a test with more panels to potentially detect another drug of abuse missed with the last test.
+Make sure the sample provided has not been diluted or substituted.
+Checking the temperature before testing is a quick way to establish whether the example was replaced.
 Talk to your doctor if you need more help on what steps to take.

 Use our simple guide to drug testing an individual.

-○ Does a presumptive positive mean drugs of abuse were found?
+○ Does a presumed positive mean drugs of abuse were found?

 No. Take no action until you get the confirmed result from the lab.
-If you get a presumptive positive result, it is very important that you send the urine sample to a laboratory, they will test the sample using special equipment and confirm your preliminary result.
+If you get a possible positive result, it is essential that you send the urine sample to a laboratory, they will test the sample using specialized equipment and confirm your preliminary result.